LiteraryHub/swe-frontend/README.md

 # LiteraryHub - SWE Frontend README

-This repository contains the frontend code for the LiteraryHub plaform.
-It is built with Node.js, Express, and MongoDB.
+This repository contains the frontend code for the LiteraryHub platform.
+It is built with Next.js, TypeScript, and Tailwind CSS.
 The application provides functionalities such as user authentication, book ratings, and managing book information.
-The backend code is responsible for handling all the server-side logic and database connections.
-The frontend code can be found in the [swe-frontend](https://github.com/LiteraryHub/swe-frontend) repository.
+The backend code can be found in the [swe-backend](https://github.com/LiteraryHub/swe-backend) repository.

 ## Overview

 The LiteraryHub is a platform for book lovers.
-It provides functionalities such as user authentication, book ratings, and managing book information.
-This repository, `swe-backend`, contains all the server-side code and database connections.
+It allows users to rate books, add books to their reading list, and discover new books based on their preferences.
+The platform also provides a community feature where users can connect with other book lovers, share book recommendations, and discuss their favorite books.
+The platform is built using modern web technologies such as Next.js, TypeScript, and Tailwind CSS.
+It also uses a PostgreSQL database to store user and book information.
+The platform is designed to be user-friendly, responsive, and accessible to all users.
+The LiteraryHub is a place where book lovers can come together, share their love for books, and discover new books to read.

 ## Getting Started